boyter/cs/README.md

 		}

 TODO
-clean up parser so multiple spaces aren't tokens or flag em to be ignored add proximity search "this is"~5 which means they need to be within 5 bytes of each other add limit to number of results
+add a snippet overlap detector to allow multiple snippets to be displayed clean up parser so multiple spaces aren't tokens or flag em to be ignored add proximity search "this is"~5 which means they need to be within 5 bytes of each other add limit to number of results